Samsung/tizen-docs/docs/application/web/guides/notification/notification.md

 - To create a template:

-  1. Create a [simple](#creating-simple-notifications) or [progress](#creating-progress-notifications) notification to be used as a template.You do not need to post the notification to save it as a template.
+  1. Create a [simple](#creating-simple-notifications) or [progress](#creating-progress-notifications) notification to be used as a template.
+     You do not need to post the notification to save it as a template.

      ```
      /* Assume that myNotification is a valid tizen.UserNotification object */